 Cancellation: Dynamic codes are deactivated.
 Standard subscription pattern.

-Heldqr — €39/10-year + published continuity plan
+Heldqr — free unlimited tier + published continuity plan + custom-domain survival

 Self-disclosure: Heldqr is our product.
 Everything below is written into the TOS and continuity plan — verify it yourself.

-Cancellation: Free tier and €39 plan: nothing to cancel. €9/month: cancellation reverts the account to the free tier; existing codes continue resolving.
+Cancellation: Free tier: nothing to cancel; codes keep resolving.
+Pro and Business: cancellation reverts the account to the free tier; existing codes continue resolving.

 The meta-pattern — what makes year 5 predictable